-Some of the compressors are just way to loud, and they may disturb people in the area you’re working.
+Some of the compressors are just way too loud, and they may disturb people in the area where you’re working.

 I wouldn’t go with an air compressor that is louder than 80 dBa (decibels).

-It Depends On What Air Tools Are You Going To Use
+It Depends On What Air Tools You Plan On Using

 Before you decide to buy anything, ask yourself what air tools do you have.